-I won’t show you my exact map, because I’m secretive like that, but here is an example of what that might look like.
+I won’t show you my exact map for my snowball budget, because I’m secretive like that, but here is an example of what that might look like.

 You don’t need to be a math wizard or an Excel spreadsheet nerd.
 Get your credit report(s) together and make a plan on paper.
 Write it down and set reminders on your phone for when to start making bigger payments on a loan as they pay off.
 Tell your mom or best friend or gloat about it on Facebook.
 Make sure you are being held accountable to do this.
 Also, consider setting your payments to come out automatically so you aren’t tempted to skimp on your snowballed payments.
 You can use Bill Pay in your Alltru online banking account to set that up.

 Do whatever works for you.
 Just let that snowballed payment get bigger and bigger and Bigger and BIGGER.
-It’ll move faster than you think.
+It’ll move faster than you think with a snowball budget.

 Until next time.